codazoda/notes/DebianUpgrade.md

 **Call-time pass-by-reference has been removed**

 This error appears in the listing page for general.

 ```
 Fatal error: Call-time pass-by-reference has been removed in
 /var/www/ksl/logic/classifieds/featured_filler.php on line 183
 ```
+I've fixed the bug in my pass-by-reference-fixes branch.

+**Missing Classifieds Counts**

+The counts are missing from many categories of the general classifieds.

+**Other Thoughts**

+At first glance, there seem to be a lot less issues than I expected throughout the general classifieds.

 ## m-ksl-jobs